LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ## Review from Workshop Part 2
 There are two main ways to search in Elasticsearch:
-1) `Queries`retrieve documents that match the criteria.
+1) `Queries`retrieve documents that match the specified criteria.
-2) `Aggregations` summarize your data as metrics, statistics, and other analytics.
+2) `Aggregations` present the summary of your data as metrics, statistics, and other analytics.

 ### Search queries
 #### Get information about documents in an index
 The following query will retrieve all documents that exist in the specified index.
+This query is a great way to explore the structure and content of your document.

 Syntax:
 ```
-GET enter_name_of_the_index_here/_search
+GET Enter_name_of_the_index_here/_search
 ```
 Example:
 ```